rossaddison/yii2-house2house/README.md

 It has been mainly structured for window cleaing in the UK but can be modified for other services.
 Dataprotection has been incorporated in the package so most fields under House are not required.
 Refer to the suggested Privacy and Data Protection Policy under frontend/views/site/privacypolicy.php .

 **How can the package be adapted?**
 The package can be adapted by modifying the Instruction facility which will appear as a dropdown in the Daily Cleans list of houses.
 Each house will be associated with a specific code. eg. FBS which stands for Front Back and Sides.
 Also you can alter the attribute values under frontend/models to reflect a more personal feel to your business.

-By default the package is structured for shared hosting with a subscription through paypal.
+*By default the package is structured for shared hosting with a subscription through paypal*.
 So multiple companies/divisions/units/wards can signup to your site and share the software with or without a subscription service.
 The subscription service is enabled by default.
 However all users inherit the Free Subscription Privilege permission from either the support role as a manager or from the employee role as an employee.
 The RBAC user interface accessible only to the first user signed up (who inherits the admin role) is ideal for adjusting these rights across the various companies or divisions.
 One user is responsible for assigning rights to all users across all the companies/divisions that have signed up.

 **How do I find my turnover or costs?**
 Your turnover can be determined under Daily Clean.
 Your expenditure can be determined under Costs.
 Since this is a cash collection software package the amount is merely incremental and has no connection to an accounting package.
 The paid amount could be modified in the frontend/models to facilitate quantity delivery if keeping stock of what has been delivered to a household particularly in the case of the **coronavirus pandemic** which is occuring as I write this.